technusm1/kiwings/README.md

 ## Introduction
 KiWings is a lightweight Kiwix alternative for macOS.
-Kiwix is an open-source tool that allows you to read offline copies of fantastic content like Wikipedia (its a 80GB download), TED Talks etc. Originally, I started working on this tool to learn UI development on macOS, an endeavor that continues to this day.
-But this tool has now become a full-fledged project itself.
+Kiwix is an open-source tool that allows you to read offline copies of fantastic content like Wikipedia (its a 80GB download), TED Talks etc. Orig[...]

-Under the hood, this tool is a front-end for `kiwix-serve` designed for macOS 11.3 and later. `kiwix-serve` is a tool designed by Kiwix team, which can work as a standalone content server, but as of writing this, is not directly released as macOS binary, though compilation is supported.
+Under the hood, this tool is a front-end for `kiwix-serve` designed for macOS 11.3 and later. `kiwix-serve` is a tool designed by Kiwix team, which can work as a standalone content server, but as of w[...]

 **🔥WARNING: Bugs and shortcomings are unfortunately commonplace in software.
-On my part, I'm releasing the tool as a sandboxed app (meaning macOS will restrict its capabilities to do any damage), but this tool is RELEASED AS IS, WITH NO WARRANTY - IMPLIED OR OTHERWISE.**
+On my part, I'm releasing the tool as a sandboxed app (meaning macOS will restrict its capabilities to do any damage), b[...]

 ## Features
 - Sandboxed.
 Less chances of damaging your computer.
 More peace of mind.